 So what are educational agencies?

 These are business around the world that help with recruiting international students and placing them into schools abroad.
 These businesses can assist students with anything from the school search process, admissions processes for specific schools, test preparation and test scheduling, visa interview preparation, and support services while students are in school.
 Educational agencies have been spread around the world for decades, and there are many benefits to using these experts.
-Along with that, there are also some cautionary tips and advice that I will share in this blog.
+Along with that, there are also some cautionary tips that I will share in this blog.

 Overall, educational agencies can provide a substantial benefit to both students and educational institutions.
 While they were stigmatized in past years, they are now widely accepted across the USA as an excellent resource when relationship standards are upheld with all parties.
 Basically, when they truly help students through the process, they are a big help!

 Educational agencies act as a connection between schools who are based in the USA and students around the world who are interested in enrolling in these schools.
 Many international educators travel around the world to meet with educational agencies, attend student fairs, and visit schools where they have populations of students likely to be interested in studying abroad.
 These are great ways to make the connection with students!